What do you need to do in order to play guitar better?

 What is Guitar Theory?

 What is guitar theory?
 While music theory pertains to music in general, guitar theory pertains to the guitar specifically.
 Typically, this includes only those aspects of music that enable guitarists to find their way around the fretboard, play music, and compose.
 You won’t get far on guitar without learning chord shapes, scale patterns, chord progressions, note positions, and intervals.
-You won’t accomplish much if you don’t understand keys, modes, harmony, chord relationships, and scale applications to some degree.
+You won’t accomplish much if you don’t understand keys, modes, harmony, chord relationships, and scale applications.
 Without some understanding of rhythm and without developing technique your playing will never take shape.
 By learning guitar theory, you equip yourself to play songs, compose your own music, and improvise.
 Learn more about guitar theory

 What Scales Should a Guitar Player Learn?